 - Does not avail Input Tax Credit on the purchase,

-*Here, second-hand goods include:
+*Here, second-hand goods or GST on used goods include:

-- Used goods as they are (as such),
+- Used goods as they are (as such), which includes margin scheme for second hand goods.

 - Used goods after minor processing (processing which does not change the nature of the goods).